jojolebarjos/vusb-gamepad/README.md

 This is a small experiment to create a driver-less gamepad from an ATtiny84 (using external crystal) or an ATtiny85 (using internal PLL clock).

-## Getting started
+## Getting started with ATtiny85

-__The hardware setup assumes an external clock (16MHz crystal), do not flash if it is not the case!__

-First, reproduce the hardware setup, as described in the `schema` folder.
+First, reproduce the hardware setup, as described in `schema/internal.pdf`.

 Then, connect your ISP (provided makefile assumes Arduino as ISP on COM3).
-Go to the `code` subfolder and run:
+Go to the `code/internal` subfolder and run:

 ```
 make